-This guide to the most magical holiday lights in the East Bay is sponsored by Fourth Street in Berkeley.
+This guide to the most magical Christmas lights in the East Bay is sponsored by Fourth Street in Berkeley.

 Whether you stay in the car and do a “drive-by” or get out to stroll, appreciating the hard work of those who put up holiday light displays is a fun winter tradition.
 Here are our picks for light-peeping this year, sponsored by Berkeley's Fourth Street shopping district.

-Fourth Street in Berkeley.
 You only have to see them once and you’ll fall in love!
 The holiday lights on Fourth Street are entertaining and are inspiring – on every night at dusk for the season – making even a 6 pm rice and beans dinner at Tacubaya feel special.
-If you are there during the day, visit with Santa in his pop-up shop this year at 1815 Fourth Street, make a fused glass ornament, decorate a stocking or sing carols!
+This year, they'll light up on Friday, November 16 at dusk.
+It really is a sight to be seen, three blocks worth of sparkling color!
+Starting in December, visit with Santa and his red sleigh in a forest of snowy trees, hot cocoa, marionette shows, caroling and more!
 Visit the Fourth Street website for all the details, including hours for the new Maker's Row.

-Tilden Park Carousel's Christmas Celebration is another must-do each holiday season.
+Another must-do each holiday season!
 Take a couple of spins on the carousel and admire the display of lights and decorated trees.
-It runs from 5:30 to 8:30 PM until December 23rd.
+It runs from 4 PM to 8:30 PM from the day after Thanksgiving until December 23rd.
 Bundle up; it's dark and cold up there at night!

-El Cerrito is home to the Shadi Holiday Display on Moeser Lane.
-A life-size nativity scene with more sheep than a Bethlehem-based shepherd can shake a stick at, this Christmas display is an East Bay tradition.
-It goes up on Sunday, December 10.
+El Cerrito is home to this life-sized nativity scene on Moeser Lane.
+With more sheep than a Bethlehem-based shepherd can shake a stick at, this Christmas display is an East Bay tradition.
+It goes up on Saturday, December 15, 2018.
 More details >

 Photo: Monterey Avenue in North Berkeley features a handful of houses – 4 or 5 on one block – with extravagant displays, near Hopkins.
 Grab a hot chocolate from Cafe Roma on the corner of Monterey and Hopkins and walk up the block.